 How Severe Weather Disrupts the Transportation Industry

 Of all the disruptions carriers face on the road, weather poses the greatest threat.
-Most recently, Hurricane Florence impacted much of the Mid-Atlantic and Southeast with intense flooding and power outages, causing road and terminal closures as well as dangerous, if not impossible, driving conditions in some areas.
+As an example, Hurricane Florence impacted much of the Mid-Atlantic and Southeast with intense flooding and power outages, causing road and terminal closures as well as dangerous, if not impossible, driving conditions in some areas.

 When it comes to freight transportation, we’re reminded just how much influence severe weather and natural disasters have on shipments.
 As the summer ends and winter approaches, snow and ice will be coming to a good portion of the country.
 Here are a few things to expect when inclement weather hits the transportation industry.